ukjin1192/web-stack-wiki-and-snippets/deploy-django-with-aws/README.md

 Custom TCP Rule | TCP | 8000 | 0.0.0.0/0 (for test)

 - Review and Launch > Launch
-- Create PEM file and save it into local directory
+- Create PEM file and save it into local directory (DO NOT share or delete PEM file)
 - From now on, you can make SSH connect to instance with PEM file